-The air quality assessment predicts that the majority of modelled worst-case receptors are estimated to experience a negligible impact due to the Proposed Scheme in terms of the annual mean NO2 concentration.
-A slightly beneficial impact is estimated at 35 receptors and a moderate beneficial impact at two receptors along the length of the Proposed Scheme.
-A slight adverse impact is expected at five receptors.
-For PM10 and PM2.5, the Proposed Scheme will have a neutral overall impact as all receptor locations are expected to have a negligible change (see Chapter 7 (Air Quality)).
-In both the Do Minimum and Do Something scenarios, the predicted annual average concentrations of PM2.5 (the air pollutant of greater health concern), are predicted to very slightly exceed the recommended fourth interim target of $10\mu g/m^3$ in the new WHO guidelines (WHO 2021) but are all under the relevant national air quality limit value.
-It should be noted that the air quality assessment considers only the worst-case receptors, so the modelling results do not reflect the degree to which the overall population would be exposed to impacts on air quality.
-The air quality assessment assesses the impacts associated with the Operational Phase traffic emissions will overall be neutral, not significant and long-term.
+The air dispersion modelling assessment has found that the Proposed Scheme will be neutral overall in the study area.
+The number of receptors where an exceedance of the NO2 limit value is predicted to reduce from 14 in the Do Minimum scenario to 13 in the Do Something Scenario as a result of the Proposed Scheme, so is similar to the baseline.
+In 2043 all receptors are expected to have ambient air quality in compliance with the ambient air quality standards for the Do Something (and Do Minimum) scenario.
+For PM10 and PM2.5, the Proposed Scheme will have a neutral overall impact as all receptor locations are expected to have a negligible change (see Section 7.4.4.3 in Chapter 7 (Air Quality)).
+In both the Do Minimum and Do Something scenarios, the predicted annual average concentrations of PM2.5 (the air pollutant of greater health concern), are predicted to exceed the WHO fourth interim value of $10\mu g/m^3$ and guideline value of $5\mu g/m^3$ but are all under the the relevant national air quality limit value.
+It should be noted that the air quality assessment considers only the most affected receptors, so the modelling results do not reflect the degree to which the overall population would be exposed to impacts on air quality.
+The air quality assessment assesses the impacts associated with the Operational Phase traffic emissions will overall be neutral and long-term.
 It is not considered likely that any measurable changes in health outcomes could be attributable to the Proposed Scheme.
-Consequently, the potential impact on health from air quality is assessed as Neutral, Not Significant, Long-term.
+Consequently, the impact on health from air quality is assessed as Neutral, Moderate and Long-term.